luisfuturist/activity-fiap-ai-p1a1/farm-tech-consulting/README.md

 ```

 The program will calculate the area and required inputs based on the crop type and display the stored data using option 2.

+## Diagrams
+To check the Diagrams, please check [diagrams directory]:(./diagrams)

+We used diagram as code, please visit [structurizr](structurizr.com/dsl) to render it.

 ## Customization